 I have been advocating the use of term plans since 2003.
 Why do I continue to do so?
 It is not because there are no uses for whole life plans.
 It is just that for most of our insurance needs, it can be easily solved through term insurances.
 Whole life plans are expensive and unnecessary.
 But almost 15 years later, I still hear of many buying whole life plans for all the wrong reasons and risked building their financial house wrongly.
 Insurance is a contingency plan, not a goal.
 You really don’t want to use it.
 But if you spend a large proportion of your budget on it, the only way to achieve your goal is for the contingencies to happen.
 And as most of you will agree, that’s silly.

 And by the way, if you suspect that the story of Mark is fictitious.
 You are right.
 It is a parable.

-The writer, Christopher Tan, is Chief Executive Officer of Providend, a Fee-only Retirement Financial Adviser.
+The writer, Christopher Tan, is Chief Executive Officer of Providend, a Fee-only Wealth Advisory Firm.
 Besides being financially trained, he is also an Associate Certified Coach with the International Coach Federation.
 The edited version has been published in The Business Times on 25 November 2017.

 1. When A Medical Crisis Breaks, Will You & Your Family Break Too?

 2. Uncovering the Sales Ideas behind Whole Life Plans

 3. Think Twice Before You Pay Your Next Insurance Premiums

 We do not charge a fee at the first consultation meeting.
 If you would like an honest second opinion on your current investment portfolio, financial and/or retirement plan, make an appointment with us today.